MicrosoftDocs/learn/learn-pr/azure-devops/run-functional-tests-azure-pipelines/includes/4-plan-ui-tests.md

 Mara opens her Windows laptop and launches Google Chrome.
 She goes to the web app and verifies that the home page comes up.

 > [!TIP]
 > For reference, Microsoft hosts a version of the [Space Game](http://tailspin-spacegame-web.azurewebsites.net?azure-portal=true) website.
 Go there if you want to follow along with Amita's manual tests.
+Otherwise, you can just read along.

 **Andy:** OK.
 What do you check next?